elix/elix.org/content/pipeline.md

 ## Mixins that update state (methods → state)

-* [OpenCloseTransitionMixin](OpenCloseTransitionMixin).
-Defines asynchronous `startOpen`/`startClose` methods that cycle the component through various opening/opened/closing/closed visual states tracked by `state.visualState`.
+* [OpenCloseMixin](OpenCloseMixin).
+Tracks the opened/closed state, providing open/close methods that set a `state.opened` member.
 * [SelectedItemTextValueMixin](SelectedItemTextValueMixin).
 Supplies a `value` property that gets/sets the item specified by a `selectedIndex` property.
 * [SingleSelectionMixin](SingleSelectionMixin).
 Maps selection methods like `selectPrevious`/`selectNext` to changes in `state.selectedIndex`.